dylanrdrake/ez-menu/README.md

 5. Colorscheme:
     colorscheme: #11353B, #4ecdc4, #f7fff7, #ff6b6b, #ffe66d

-6. style the color selectors as circles
+6. style the color selectors as circles, make templates mobile friendly when in portrait orienation (jquery orientationchange. hide landscape html then show portrait vice versa), font selector.

 7. Kiosks: put code on back of pi.
 Set up local network site on pi that user can enter in wifi password.
 Have Set up Kiosk feature in web UI.

 8. Load menus via Ajax direct from db instead of hosting on storage?
-Don't require auth when hitting /menus GET with menuid (has to be public).
+Don't require auth when hitting /menus GET with menuid (Publish column has to be true).